 To supplement our consolidated financial statements that are prepared and presented in accordance with GAAP, we also compute and present adjusted EBITDA, which is a non-GAAP financial measure.
 We believe adjusted EBITDA is useful for investors because it enhances period-to-period comparability of our financial statements on a consistent basis and provides investors with useful insight into the underlying trends of the business.
 The presentation of this financial measure is not intended to be considered in isolation or as a substitute of, or superior to, our financial information prepared and presented in accordance with GAAP.
 Our calculation of adjusted EBITDA may be different from adjusted EBITDA or similar non-GAAP financial measures used by other companies, limiting its usefulness for comparison purposes.
-Our adjusted EBITDA for the year ended December 31, 2022, 2021, and 2020 is presented below, along with a reconciliation of adjusted EBITDA to net loss.
+Our adjusted EBITDA for the years ended December 31, 2023, 2022, and 2021 is presented below, along with a reconciliation of adjusted EBITDA to net (loss) income from continuing operations.